Our Methodology In 2026

 CompareForexBrokers Methodology

 Regulation is assessed on a regional basis, with priority given to brokers authorised by well-recognised regulators.
-This includes the FCA in the UK, ASIC in Australia, CySEC and other recognised EU regulators in Europe, the NFA and CFTC in the United States, IIROC and provincial regulators in Canada, the DFSA, SCA and ADGM in the UAE, and the FMA in New Zealand.
+This includes the FCA in the UK, ASIC in Australia, CySEC and other recognised EU regulators in Europe, the NFA and CFTC in the United States, CIRO and provincial regulators in Canada, the DFSA, SCA and ADGM in the UAE, and the FMA in New Zealand.

 Our coverage is deepest in Australia and the United Kingdom, where we conduct the most frequent testing and updates.
 We also maintain substantial coverage of Canada, the United States, and the UAE, with growing focus on Thailand.
 Other regions, including the European Union and parts of Asia such as Malaysia, are also covered where broker offerings and regulation meet our standards.